besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 ### Venue filters

-The Venue Search Progress endpoint will return a link to view the results in the 'Radar tool' and the 'venue filter' endpoint once the background job has been completed (`job_finished: true`).
+The Venue Search Progress endpoint will return a link to view the results in the 'Radar tool' and the 'venue filter' API endpoint once the background job has been completed (`job_finished: true`).
 The venue search endpoint accepts filters similar to the 'venue filter' endpoint and Radar tool.
 By providing these parameters the links to the Radar tool and Venue Filter endpoint will automatically include the filter parameters.
+Only after analyzing each venue (foot-traffic forecast) the filters can be applied.
+The venue search result therefore also includes venues that do not meet the filter criteria, but match the other search query text.

 ### Natural langauge in the search query as filters